Killing of Nathan Heidelberg: Defense

 After the break created by calling Russell to the stand for rebuttal, the defense resumed with Amy Wilson's testimony.
 She recounted how she had met her husband and started her family with him as his business became more and more successful, leading them to buy their house and move in.
 When they did, she recalled, the metal roof caused issues with not only the alarm system but many other devices in the house that relied on the Internet.
 She also testified to her husband's proficiency with firearms, saying that although he was not a "gun nut" he had plenty of experience handling them.

 Amy then recalled the night of the shooting from her perspective.
 David had helped her climb up to retrieve the Glock from the closet shelf where they had placed it to prevent any of their daughters from being able to get it.
 The defense introduced photos showing both the extensive amount of clothes in the closet and the house's thick insulation to explain why neither of them might have been able to hear Heidelberg say "come to the sound of my voice".
 She explained that they had not used their phones to check the security cameras until after David fired since they were afraid the intruders might already have entered the house.

-On cross, Nodolf pointed out to Amy that on direct she had admitted not hearing any voices on the house, contradicting what she told the dispatcher when calling 9-1-1.
+On cross, Nodolf pointed out to Amy that on direct she had admitted not hearing any voices in the house, contradicting what she told the dispatcher when calling 9-1-1.
 She then asked Amy to point on the diagram of the house's first floor where the speaker that announced "door open" when Allee had opened it was; Amy indicated it was on the ceiling of the main hall near her daughters' bedrooms.
 That, Nodolf noted, was further from the master bedroom than the front door was from the bedroom closet.
 Yet she had heard it clearly but claimed not to have heard Heidelberg outside.

 After Amy the defense briefly put on the previous owner of the Wilsons' house.
 He testified that he had added the extra insulation to make the house not only warmer but quieter.